Developer Guide

 addgroup -g T02B -n Hong Fai -i E0123456

-will be added to database with studentsHong Fai
+Expected: GroupT02Bwill be added to database with studentsHong FaiandAin the group.

 -